RelationalAI/rai-gnns-tutorial/HM/installation.md

 In case you need any assistance please reach out to Pigi Kouki or Ilias Fountalis.

-## Building the `relationalai_gnns.zip` Package

-For traininig models and making predictions you will be working through a Snowflake Notebook and you will need to access certain RelationalAI services through the GNN Python SDK.
-To this end, you will need the `relationalai_gnns.zip` file.
-You can download it from [here](https://rai-gnns-wheels.s3.us-east-1.amazonaws.com/folders/latest/relationalai_gnns.zip).

-Keep this file as we will upload it later on to a Snowflake stage.

 ## Set up Database Objects

 In the following steps you will be creating Snowflake Database Objects such as a warehouse, schema, stage, etc.